priyanga220/matific_blms/README.md

 Enhancements

-Below poitns are identified and can be implemented as enhancements
+Below points are identified and can be implemented as enhancements

     1. Auth flow -> Stateles (REST api Standards) with JWT token authentication -> djangorestframework_simplejwt
     2. Dependancy injection -> DI should be implmented (SOLID Principles)